Goran Bregović–Underground Tango

 “It’s quite big,” I said, examining the many facets.
 “Is it a diamond?”
 I was very young and jewels were not part of my bibliography or life-style.

-“I prefer my gold band,” I whispered and turned my attention elsewhere.
+“I prefer my gold band,” I confessed, and turned my attention elsewhere.
 After dinner, I put the velvet case into an old shoebox.
 There it stayed for twenty years.

 Time passed.
 Without realizing, I became a little older.